British Curling is predominantly governed by a volunteer board of directors, listed below. They are selected through an open transparent process.

 The directors of the board are responsible for directing the sport in a conscientious manner and within the law.
 The directors can appoint staff to help them in their tasks although the directors (and not the staff) carry the ultimate responsibility for the sport.
-Employees from sportscotland and the Royal Caledonian Curling Club support the board of directors and have delegated authority for specific tasks and areas of operation for British Curling.
+Employees from sportscotland and Scottish Curling support the board of directors and have delegated authority for specific tasks and areas of operation for British Curling.

 Nigel is passionate about the sport of curling and cites a desire to see British Curling teams succeed at the Sochi Winter Olympics as a major motivating factor in his decision to join our board.
 He is an active curler himself - playing for Blairdrummond Curling Club - and is also involved in coaching Stirling Young Curlers.